shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-15-jquery-file-upload.markdown

         });
     });
 {% endhighlight %}
-Here remember,format of formData should remain same.On server this data would go as:
+Here remember,format of formData should remain same.
+On server this data would go as:

 {% highlight ruby %}
 {"a":1,"b":1,"files":[....]}
 {% endhighlight %}

-On backend side you have to read the files one by one from the array and do processing on it.For backend,technology can be different like php,rails,java etc. so you have to read the file according to functions provided by the respected technology.
+On backend side you have to read the files one by one from the array and do processing on it.
+For backend,technology can be different like php,rails,java etc. so you have to read the file according to functions provided by the respected technology.

 For more options please check [this][options] out.